Adult Day School

 • You must login daily to your online course(s) Monday to Friday, to check for assignments, tests, and messages from your teacher.

-• You must attend your hybrid courses daily - in person on Mondays, Tuesday, Wednesday and Thursday and login online on Friday.
+• You must attend your hybrid courses daily (for both in-person and online days).

 • Always reply to messages, emails, and phone calls from your teacher or the school.